genskyff/algorithms-c/README.md

 ## Features
 - Uses only the C standard library, with no third-party libraries
-- Unit tests for almost every function
+- Unit tests for almost all function
-- Strict adherence to the C17 standard, tested and passed on MSVC, GCC, and Clang
+- Strict adherence to the C17 standard, tested on MSVC, GCC, and Clang

 ## Usage
 First, you need any C compiler.
-GCC is installed by default on Linux, clang is installed by default on macOS, and on Windows, you can choose to install Visual Studio to use MSVC or install MinGW64.
+GCC is used by default on Linux, clang is used by default on macOS.
+On Windows, you can choose to install Visual Studio to use MSVC or install MinGW64.

 Additionally, you need to install Clangd, as well as the build tool XMake.